FrancoSwiss/Book_Churn/README.md

 - Imbalanced datasets in the real-world.
 - The art and science of dealing with outliers.
 - Cardinality and rare values.
-- Missing values at random?
-MCAR.
+- Missing values?
+How to deal best with MAR/MCAR.

 - Imputation: when to use mean and median?
 - Label Encoding vs. Hot Encoding
 - Log loss (a.k.a. cross-entropy).